CTurt/DARA/README.md

 For FIFA 10, activate the exploit by going to "My FIFA 10", "Creation Zone", and then "My Custom Club".

+For FIFA 11, activate the exploit by going to "MULTIPLAYER", "NINTENDO WI-FI CONNECTION", and then "CONNECT TO NINTENDO WFC".

 For FIFA Street 2, activate the exploit by going to "My Street", "Profile", and then "Edit Profile".

 For FIFA Street 3, activate the exploit by going to "Multiplayer", "Host Game", and then "Yes".